slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hierarchy

 <!--
+> *"The higher we are placed, the more humbly we should walk."
+-- Cicero*
+- people like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
 -- Jorge Luis Borges*
 - Care about what other people think and you will always be their prisoner. -- lao tzu